 Melanistic whitetails are the absolute rarest form of whitetail known; Although, a few hunters in parts of Texas have actually had the chance to harvest these animals.
-Truth be told, not very much is known about melanistic whitetails, while experts believe the genetic mutations that cause albinoism actually reduces the survival rate of the animal due to predators, melanistic deer are believed to be the opposite.
+Truth be told, not very much is known about melanistic whitetails, while experts believe the genetic mutations that cause albinoism actually reduces the survival rate of the animal due to predators, the melanistic mutation is believed to have the opposite effect.

 What is Melanism?

 Melanism is the complete opposite of albinism.
 In albinism the pigment melanin is completely absent, in this circumstance, there is an excess of melanin.
 According to Biology-online.org, “Melanism is a condition in which a bodily part is morphologically dark due to the unusually high deposition of melanin.
-Melanin is a dark pigment produced by the specialized cells called melanocytes.
+Specialized cells called melanocytes produce a dark pigment called melanin.
 This pigment attributes to the dark coloration of the hair, eyes, skin, plumage, pelage, and other bodily parts of a living organism”.
 The word melanism is derived from the Greek word μελανός.

 What Causes Melanism?

 Melanism is a random mutation that can occur in many types of animals.
 It is believed to be a mutation of the melanocortin 1 receptor gene (MC1R).
 Just like albinism, Melanism is a recessive gene, so the gene will likely not be passed down, but it is not impossible.

 Hey, quick break from this post.
 I’m Patrick, the sole author of Omega Outdoors.
 I work on this blog whenever I get a chance in between school and my different jobs, but I would greatly appreciate it if you subscribed to my email list so I can keep you updated on my content and giveaways.